-3. Agile Estimating, Planning, Monitoring and Control - 32.5%%
+3. Agile Estimating, Planning, Monitoring and Control - 32.5%

-3.1 Writing and maintaining the Product and Sprint Backlog

-- 3.1.1 Explain why a good Definition of Done is so important - 3.1.2 Create and recognise good User Stories - 3.1.3 Explain how to maintain the Product Backlog and how to add Product Backlog Items
+- 3.1 Writing and maintaining the Product and Sprint Backlog - The candidate can... - 3.1.1 Explain why a good definition of done (DOD) is so important - 3.1.2 Explain how to write good user stories for services or products. - 3.1.3 Explain how to maintain the product backlog and how to add product backlog Items